adeldelvalle/FA_RL_Sketches/README.md

-# Reinforcement Learning for Feature Augmentation with Join-Correlation-Mutual Information sketches
+# Informed Sketches Optimized Feature Augmentation with Reinforcement Learning (ISOFA)
 ### Work on progress.

 ### Papers referenced in our code